A Hong Kong zoo seeks answers after 9 monkeys die in 2 days

 “Whenever we have any news, if there’s a new development, an announcement should be made as soon as possible, so that everyone can know about the facts,” Lee said.

-On Monday, the government held an urgent interdepartmental meeting about the deaths.
+On Monday, the Secretary for Culture, Sports and Tourism Kevin Yeung held an urgent interdepartmental meeting about the deaths with Leisure and Cultural Services Department, the Agriculture, Fisheries and Conservation Department and the Department of Health.
 It said in a statement that another De Brazza’s monkey’s behavior and appetite were found to be unusual, requiring further observation.

 But all 80 other animals in the gardens were in normal condition, it added.